 Is there a safe temperature for a car wash?
 When is it too cold to wash your car?
 You can wash your car in virtually any temperature as long as you’re able to get the water on your car and back off it without it freezing.
 The higher the water pressure, the faster the process goes.
 This means you’re able to do it well below freezing as long as you aren’t using a garden hose in your driveway.
 If you plan on going to a car wash, as long as the doors are open, it’s not too cold to wash your car.

 In the winter (especially in colder climates), it’s safest to get a professional, full-service car wash because your car will be washed by hand and sufficiently dried to prevent freezing.
-The only drawback may be the expense.
-You can go to automatic car washes but often they use so much pressure that the water gets forced into door jams and locks more so which can make it difficult to get your doors open after you park the car and come back to it.
-But it is possible to go to them.
+While you can visit an automatic car wash, they often use so much pressure that the water gets forced into door jambs and locks, which can make it difficult to get your doors open after you park the car and come back to it.
+The only drawback to a full-service car wash may be the expense.
 Below, we discuss each place to get your car washed in the winter.

 When Is It Too Cold to Wash Your Car?